KrishnaswamyLab/GeoSinkhorn/README.md

 dist_w = conv_sinkhorn(m_0, m_1, max_iter=500)
 print(dist_w)
 ```
-Note that it is also possible to provide a graph instance directly to the `ConvSinkhorn` class with `ConvSinkhorn(tau=1.0, order=10, method="cheb", graph=graph)`.
+Note that it is also possible to provide a graph instance directly to the `GeoSinkhorn` class with `GeoSinkhorn(tau=1.0, order=10, method="cheb", graph=graph)`.
 The `graph` must have a Laplacian attribute `graph.L`.
 We suggest using a sparse Laplacian (e.g. in COO format) for better performance.

 ### How to Cite